 Betsy Rooker Durham, a former employee with Duke Medical Center, working as a Respiratory Therapist, died July 02, 2017.
 Betsy was eighty-five years young upon her passing.
 She was preceded in death by her husband Benjamin Durham, Jr. leaving her sons, Benjamin Durham III (Cindy) and Bryan Durham, grandchildren, and three great-grandchildren.
 Betsy’s career with Duke began on September 11, 1967 retiring May 01, 1997.
 She will be missed by many.

 Shirley Ann Parker Watson, an employee with Duke University Health System, working as a Patient Service Aide, died June 30, 2017.
-Shirley was 81 years young at the time of her passing.
+Shirley was eighty-one years young at the time of her passing.
 Shirley’s career with Duke began October 20, 1975 retiring January 01, 1998.
 Her gentle demeanor, kind words for all she met and bright smile, will remain in the hearts of all she assisted.

 Gale L. Thompson, a former employee of Duke University working with Housekeeping Operations, died June 29, 2017.
 Gale was sixty-two years young at the time of death.
 Gale’s career with Duke began on November 21, 1994 retiring twenty-two years later on June 01, 2016.
 It is the bright smile and friendly demeanor that will be missed by all.

 Anne B. Bishop, a former Duke University Family Medical Center employee, working in the Social Services Department, died June 25, 2017 after fighting a long but courageous battle with Alzheimer’s.
 She was in the gentle care of Hospice and Palliative Care of Greensboro Beacon Place, surrounded by her loving family at the time of her passing while.
 She was an extraordinary Mother, Grandmother, Daughter, Sister, Aunt, Friend and Companion for those in need.
 She lived and taught tolerance, acceptance, love, respect, and compassion for all people.
-Anny Bryant Bishop graduated from Greensboro College with a degree in Special Education, moving on to work for Mecklenburg Schools in Charlotte as a Speech Pathologist, later she worked for Duke University Medical Center, first in Social Services then refocusing on Geriatric Studies & Services.
+Anne Bryant Bishop graduated from Greensboro College with a degree in Special Education, moving on to work for Mecklenburg Schools in Charlotte as a Speech Pathologist, later she worked for Duke University Medical Center, first in Social Services then refocusing on Geriatric Studies & Services.
 Anne began her career on December 12, 01 1973 retiring August 01, 2002 sharing nearly thirty years of life with her Duke family.
 She will be missed by family, friends and by her beloved community.

 Shelia Johnson, a former Medical Assistant with Duke University Health System working with the Rankin Clinical Research Unit, died June 25, 2017.
 Shelia began her career with Duke on October 10, 2011 retiring May 01, 2016.
 She will be missed by family, friends and colleagues.